Lead exposure in childhood can result in meaner, crankier adults, Texas study finds

 The United States has made huge strides in reducing the prevalence of lead over the past 50 years, but recent events in Flint, Michigan, and elsewhere demonstrate that lead poisoning is still a pressing modern concern.

-According to the Texas Department of State Health Services, more than 4,000 Texas children had elevated blood lead levels in 2019, the most recent year data were available.
+According to the Texas Department of State Health Services, more than 4,000 Texas children had elevated blood lead levels in 2019, the most recent year data was available.
 And that’s only counting the 13% of children who were tested in the state.

 The lead concentrations in these children are low by historical standards, according to the national Centers for Disease Control and Prevention, but there is no safe level of exposure to lead, which, like cobra venom, is a potent neurotoxin.

-While adults are susceptible to lead poisoning too, toddlers are at higher risk in part because they frequently put objects from their environment into their mouths.
+While adults are susceptible to lead poisoning, too, toddlers are at higher risk — in part because they frequently put objects from their environment into their mouths.
 This can be a particular problem in homes with lead paint that chips and flakes.

 “That’s particularly bad for children in older housing because lead paint chips are sweet,” said Fatima Frausto, a member of the Blood Lead Surveillance Branch of the Texas Department of State Health Services.
 “They pick it up; they put it in their mouth; they like it; they eat more of it.”

-Frausto said other potential sources of exposure in Texas include older lead pipes used to carry drinking water, jewelry, lead residue at industrial sites and even certain spices.
+Frausto said other potential sources of exposure in Texas include older lead pipes used to carry drinking water, as well as jewelry, lead residue at industrial sites and even certain spices.

 In Texas, Austinites have a lower risk of lead exposure from water pipes than people living in older cities because much of the piping infrastructure in Austin was built after the use of lead was phased out starting a half-century ago.